ethereum/EIPs/EIPS/eip-tbd.md

 3. Improving the underlying libraries beneath the ModExp Precompile
 4. Any combination of (1), (2), and (3)

 We recommend **Option (1)** which provides a large practical improvement to gas estimation while keeping implementation complexity low.
-Options (2) and (3) could also be implemented and would further improve the gas pricing costs for a broader range of use cases.
+Options (2) and (3) could also be implemented and would further improve the gas pricing for a broader range of use cases.
 Additional data can be provided for options (2) and (3) as desired.

 ## Motivation
 Modular exponentiation is a foundational arithmetic operation for many cryptographic functions including signatures, VDFs, SNARKs, accumulators, and more.
 Unfortunately, the ModExp precompile is currently over-priced, making these operations inefficient and expensive.
 By reducing the cost of this precompile, these cryptographic functions become more practical, enabling improved security, stronger randomness (VDFs), and more.